 Although we didn’t experience this, I recall a story a new principal at my middle school once told shortly after she joined.
 The school had never had hot water in the teacher’s lounge and kitchen in the 15 years it had been open and no asked ever asked why.
 She did some digging around, got the kitchen inspected and found the hot water pipes in question were full of concrete.
 Turns out there had been a labor dispute when the school was being built and a (clearly) upset contractor responded by blocking hot water pipes so no one could use them.
 Morale of the story: Get your problems looked at ASAP.

-In your local area, you may have an agency that represents your state (Housing Merchant Implied WarrantyOpens in a new tab. in New York) or province (TarionOpens in a new tab. in Ontario, Canada) or third party warranty companies like 2-10Opens in a new tab..
+In your local area, you may have an agency that represents your state (Housing Merchant Implied Warranty in New York) or province (Tarion in Ontario, Canada) or third party warranty companies like 2-10.
 Contact your state builders board or your provincial authority on new home building if you’re unsure.
 If you have a loan insured through FHA or a loan through VA, contact them for more information.

 See if you can document any issues that you think might cause you grief down the line.
 I contacted our government agency to make a file regarding the roof leak because water in the attic can eventually lead to mold which can be an expensive problem to remediate.
 I wanted to ensure we had a record that this problem was the builder’s fault and not ours.